 Some people question Stanley Coren’s research because he based his findings on randomly acquired images from the internet.
-When choosing pictures for his research, however, Coren selected a large sample of images where the dog’s face was fully visible, and a random sample of two hundred and fifty of those images was selected.
+When choosing pictures for his study, however, Coren selected a large sample of images where the dog’s face was unmistakable.
+A random sample of two hundred and fifty of those images was selected.

 Despite being slightly unconventional, Coren’s method of research is sound.

-- Coren selected a large sample of images, but all of them showed the dog’s entire head.
+- Coren selected a large sample of images, but they all showed the dog’s entire head.

 - Coren based his research on a random selection of these photographs.

 - Coren used a uniform scale of scoring images.

 We have discussed dogs’ dislike of hugging, but what about being close?
 Do dogs like to be close to their owners?
 Yes!

 Dogs of all breeds like to be close to their owners (if they have a positive relationship,) although some dogs like more personal space than others.
 How much personal space a dog needs varies by individual dog, but do not make any assumptions about how comfortable a dog is with close contact based on its breed.